 The thing is, you have to consider the noise allowance of people around you among other things.
-Of course, you need an Amp to practice, but choosing the best guitar Amp that affords you the use of your headphones is critical.
+Of course, you need a guitar amp to practice, but choosing the best guitar amp that affords you the use of your headphones is critical.
 This will ensure that you practice in peace while respecting the peace of others around you.

 On the other hand, if you are a touring guitarist and want that luxury of traveling light and still be able to practice on the move, then considering one of the best guitar headphone Amps around should be the thing for you.

 These amps are small in size, and very portable.
 Even if you’re backstage before your scheduled performance, or with your studio headphones trying to get inspiration for recording a solo, a guitar headphone Amp will help you accomplish a lot with your practice times.

 In this piece, I have chosen the best guitar headphone amps that are available in the market based on their ease of use among other criteria for your peculiar practice situations.